poolifier/poolifier-web-worker/benchmarks/README.md

 ## Poolifier benchmark versus other worker pools

 To compare poolifier pools performance vs other pools performance we chose to use [hyperfine](https://github.com/sharkdp/hyperfine).
-We chose to use this tool because it allows to run isolated Node.js processes so each pool does not impact each other.
+We chose to use this tool because it allows to run isolated Bun processes so each pool does not impact each other.

 - External pools with which we compare the poolifier results: